Aug. 24 – Labor Day, Sept. 4, 2023

 The State Fair is governed by the Minnesota State Agricultural Society.
 The Agricultural Society is made up of delegates from the state’s county fairs and various agri-business groups.

 The Society is a financially self-supporting quasi-state agency charged exclusively with operating the fair and maintaining the fairgrounds.
-It does not receive taxpayer dollars or state government funding.
+It does not receive state government funding.

 The Minnesota State Fair Foundation 501(c)(3) is the nonprofit fundraising arm of the State Fair and works to preserve buildings, grounds and educational programs.